EitanMaimoni/Foobar-Server/README.md

 To run both the server and client on your computer:

 Clone the repository.
+Go to "Production" branch.
 Install dependencies using 'npm install'.
 Simply use 'npm start' to run both server and client, as the client build is on the server.
 Access the application at http://localhost:12345.
 You can create a new user or use the built-in user credentials (username: "a", password: "a") for the full experience.

+*please notice that the comments on the DB so we deserve a bonus as said in the assigment